MicrosoftDocs/azure-security-docs/articles/key-vault/managed-hsm/quick-create-template.md

     - **Resource group**: Select **Create new**, enter "myResourceGroup" as the name, and then select **OK**.
     - **Location**: Select a location.
 For example, **Norway East**.
     - **managedHSMName**: Enter a name for your Managed HSM.
     - **Tenant ID**: The template function automatically retrieves your tenant ID; don't change the default value.
-If there is no value, enter the Tenant ID that you retrieved above.
+If there's no value, enter the Tenant ID that you retrieved above.
     - **initialAdminObjectIds**: Enter the Object ID that you retrieved above.

 1. Select **Purchase**.
 After the Managed HSM has been deployed successfully, you get a notification: